Published:

 Today’s Mortgage Rates

-Overall, real estate experts believe that the high buyer demand will keep prices growing, but at a slower pace than 2021, as buyers will likely contend with mortgage rate and price increases that may very well create affordability challenges.
-But be that as it may, the ongoing pandemic has forever changed the way people work, learn, and live.
+Overall, real estate experts believe that the high buyer demand will keep prices growing, as buyers will likely contend with price increases that may very well create affordability challenges.

 What Can You Do To Make Yourself a More Competitive Buyer?